Ice Skating is one of the best things to do in Toronto in winter

 Most romantic rink: Nathan Phillips Square

 Opens November 23, 2024.
 10am to 10pm daily.
-Rentals and available, bring government ID if you want to rent.
+Rentals available, bring government ID if you want to rent.
 (Note that they only sharpen hockey skates – a big booooo from me.)

 The City Hall skating rink is the quintessential Toronto experience.
 You get views of our landmark Star Trek-approved towers, the Instagram-famous Toronto sign, and, through the holiday season, a giant Christmas tree and many pretty lights, all smack in the city centre accessible by public transit.